• Menu

 Cost of living index: 76.1

-Saratoga is nicknamed the ‘Hamptons of Upstate’ due to its historic Saratoga Racetrack, which is a hot spot for locals and tourists during the summer.
+Saratoga Springs is known for its arts, culture, and the famous Saratoga Race Course.
+Saratoga is nicknamed the ‘Hamptons of Upstate’ due to its historic racetrack, which is a hot spot for locals and tourists during the summer.
 It is a gorgeous little town bordering the Adirondack mountains and the Vermont countryside.
-The town is full of life, filled with families and dogs.
+The town is full of life, filled with families, young professionals, and retirees.

 10. Dutchess County